 Sesqui’s Playground and Picnic Area

-Beside the parking lot, and between the park office and the lake, is a wooded area with two playgrounds and lots of picnic tables, plus shelters available to rent.
+Beside the parking lot, and between the park office and the lake, is a wooded area with two playgrounds and lots of picnic tables, plus picnic shelters available to rent.
 There are also restrooms centrally located in this area.

 Sesqui Dog Park